-[PAWriter version 103 was posted on Wednesday, 26 February 2014]About Personal Ancestry Writer II
+[PAWriter version 103 was posted on Wednesday, 26 February 2014 and updated on 29 September 2016]About Personal Ancestry Writer II

 "The Leading Edge of Trailing Technology"